DETAILED ACTION

 a housing (116) configured to house the first heat exchanger (“coil” of par.
 0036), the fan, and the compressor (114) within the housing (116) (fig. 1), the housing (116) having an opening (118) adjacent to the first heat exchanger (“coil” of par.
 0036) (figs. 1-2) [par.
 0037]; and

-the support structure oriented in third direction perpendicular to the first plane (see annotated fig. 3A-PISATURO, page 4).
+wherein the support structure is oriented in a third direction perpendicular to the first plane such that the support structure extends away from the first exchanger (see annotated fig. 3A-PISATURO, below)

 MPEP 2114 II clearly states “Apparatus claims cover what a device is, not what a device does" and “A claim containing a ‘recitation with respect to the manner in which a claimed apparatus is intended to be employed does not differentiate the claimed apparatus from a prior art apparatus’ if the prior art apparatus teaches all the structural limitations of the claim.”
 Because Claim 1 fails to further limit the apparatus in terms of structure, but rather only recite further functional limitations, regarding the “the support structure configured to receive and support a maintenance device” limitation, the invention as taught by Pisaturo is deemed fully capable of performing such function.